Delectable Orange Pound Cake (with Orange Glaze)

 • Eggs.
 At room temperature.

-You'll also need additional orange juice and sugar to make the simple syrup and the glaze!
+You'll also need additional orange juice, sugar, and powdered sugar to make the simple syrup and the glaze.

 How to Make Orange Pound Cake